 Amanda, who was my partner on what seemed like the most rewarding projects and possesses the most powerful combination of charisma, leadership and positivity I’ve ever come across.

-Calla, my “big sis” like mentor, my friend and all around the most resourceful, encouraging and hilarious coworker of all time.
+Calla, my “big sis” mentor, my coach, my friend and all around the most resourceful, encouraging, and hilarious coworker of all time.

 Alexa, who shows up to work every day with an enthusiasm and can-do mindset that I’m pretty sure is virtually unshakeable.

-Karina, who was the only one in the office that could truly relate to my quiet, less assertive disposition, and took the extra time to weave in more in-depth explanations and advice when she edited my work.
-In hindsight I think she knew this was a more effective way to get through to someone with a different Strengths Finder theme, MBTI and PI Index than the rest of the office.
-Karina and I learned that we are both INFJs and at that moment it felt like she became a trusted ally and confidant.
+Karina, who was the only one in the office that could truly relate to my quiet, less assertive disposition.
+Karina took the extra time to provide gentle advice when she edited my work, and she always knew how to check in when I was having a rough day.
+In hindsight, I think she knew this was a more effective way to get through to someone with a different Strengths Finder result, MBTI and PI Index than the rest of the office.
+Karina and I learned that we are both INFJs early on and at that moment it felt like she became a trusted ally and confidant.

 I think trust is the most essential foundational element to any successful relationship.
 Trust followed very closely by understanding.
 Whether it be a friendship, work relationship or romantic relationship.
 Without those fundamental assets, all you’ve got is a hot bed for crossed wires and conflict.
-After my 6 month review, I felt extremely misunderstood, undervalued and defeated.
-It was hard to trust them anymore and so being the INFJ that I am, I lost the ability to establish and maintain open lines of communication with everyone in the office.
-I can only imagine how misunderstanding my reaction and presence made them feel after that.
+After my 6 month review, I felt extremely misunderstood, undervalued, and defeated.
+It was hard to trust them anymore and I could no longer maintain open lines of communication with anyone in the office.
+I can only imagine how misunderstanding my distant presence made them feel after that.
 This, I believe, is why I wound up where I did.